ingroxd/sheli/README.md

 ### Prerequisites

-Please, read all this readme (yes, including notes).
+Please, read all this readme (yes, including notes, you lazy chap!).

 You should have installed DASH in order to let sheli work fine, **but** if you don't want to install dash, you can easily change the shebang in each lib with the following command:
 ```
 find . -type f -name '*.sh' -exec sed -i -e 's|#!/bin/.*sh|#!/bin/bash|' "{}" \;
 ```
+*Theoretically*, you can leave shebangs as they are if you are using BASH as interpreter for your script.

-BASH should be fine although it is not tested.
+(BASH should be fine although it is **not** tested.)

 ### Installing